ngugimuchangi/k2-connect-ruby/README.md

  ### STK-Push

- To receive payments from M-PESA users via STK Push we first create a K2Stk Object, together passing the access_token created prior.
+ To receive payments from M-PESA users via STK Push we first create a K2Stk Object, passing the access_token that was created prior.

-    k2_stk = K2ConnectRuby::K2Stk.new(access_token)
+    k2_stk = K2ConnectRuby::K2Stk.new(your_access_token)

  - Afterwards we send a POST request for receiving Payments by calling the following method and passing the params value received from the POST Form Request:

     k2_stk.receive_mpesa_payments(params)

-One can also pass the following Hash Object instead of params:
+One can also pass the following Hash Object instead of the Rails Form params:

     {first_name: "your_first_name", last_name: "your_last_name", phone: "your_phone_number", email: "your_email", currency: "your_currency", value: "your_value"}

 A Successful Response will be received containing the URL of the Payment Location.